 Another large part of my position is chapter retention.
 It is part of my responsibility to make sure our members are engaged within the chapter and therefore have less resignations.

 I created a Retention Committee (that I rebranded as the Sunshine Committee) to brainstorm ways to keep members happy with their membership.
-The committee is made up of a representative from each grade level, along with our Director of Lifetime Membership and Director of Risk and Wellness.

 As VPME I oversee the Membership Experience team that consists of 5 directors (Director of Matching & Selection not pictured).